samcrow93/Two-Eel-or-not-two-Eel/Data_processing&GL_scripts/README.md

 gatk=/home/samcrow/programs/gatk-4.4.0.0/gatk
 ```
 ### 1.3) Create set files
-This needs to be done because there are so many large files, so split them into sets to run on separate jobs
+This needs to be done because there are so many large files, so split them into sets to run on separate jobs.
 Change into main working directory:
 ```
 cd /home/samcrow/scratch/eels2.0/eels4.0